hazelcast/hazelcast-reference-manual/src/DataSerialization.md

 }
 ```

+#### Reading and Writing and DataSerializable

 Let's take a look at another example which encapsulates a `DataSerializable` field.

+Since the `address` field itself is `DataSerializable`, it calls `address.writeData(out)` when writing and `address.readData(in)` when reading.
+Also note that you should have writing and reading of the fields occur
+in the same order.
+When Hazelcast serializes a `DataSerializable`, it writes the `className` first.
+When Hazelcast de-serializes it, `className` is used to instantiate the object using reflection.

 ```java